MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/quickstart.md

 * Connect an Azure OpenAI resource or an Azure AI resource.

-To create a project in Azure AI Studio, follow these steps:
+To create a project in Azure AI Foundry, follow these steps:

-1. Go to the Home page of [Azure AI Studio](https://ai.azure.com/).
+1. Go to the Home page of [Azure AI Foundry](https://ai.azure.com/).

 1. Select **+ New project**.